 3. Stop Indulging the Addict’s Behaviors and Detrimental Behaviors

 Sometimes, families do what they can to hide a loved one’s addiction.
 They might provide an alibi for why someone missed work or give money to the person who is using drugs to make sure they can afford rent or other necessities.
 Some families even go so far as to allow the drug dependency to dictate when they can or cannot do something.
-It’s very important that you’re firm with your loved one and refuse them the kinds of support that enable their drug use.
+You must be firm with your loved one and refuse them the kinds of support that enable their drug use.

 4. Start Encouraging Rehab Drug Treatment

-It’s important for your family to address the need for drug treatment.
+Your family needs to address the importance of drug treatment.
 You may turn to a facility, like Peace Valley Recovery, to discuss an intervention or treatment program that could help your loved one.
 When the time is right, talking to your loved one about how their drug dependence has affected your lives will encourage them to take the right step toward rehab treatment.

 5. Commit to Rehab